All Queensland state schools make

 State schools consult parents about the reasonable adjustments that may be made.
 Students are also consulted as much as possible, depending on their age and individual circumstances.

 Reasonable adjustments are identified based on the student's individual needs and may include adjustments to learning activities, teaching strategies, assessment, communication, use of assistive technology or changes to the learning environment.
 The student may also need adjustments to support them to engage with peers and to stay healthy and safe.
 Schools determine the best way to record the individual supports being provided to students at their school.

 Reasonable adjustments specific to vision impairment may include the use of Braille, visual markers in the school environment and providing resources in larger print.

 For more information about common types of reasonable adjustments, refer to the

 If you have any questions regarding the supports and reasonable adjustments being provided for your child or how these are documented, please talk to your child’s classroom teacher or principal.

 Schools are able to access a range of resources and support services to assist them to make reasonable adjustments.
 Please contact your child’s school to discuss your child’s specific needs.

-Schools can access a range of specialist advice to help them make reasonable adjustments including:
+Schools can access a range of specialist advice to help them make reasonable adjustments including the following.

 Hear about how